 Brian Gavin recently updated the design of the cushion cut diamond to increase the sparkle factor.
 As a result, you'll see that Brian Gavin Signature Cushion cut diamonds exhibit broad-spectrum sparkle which is more vivid and intense.

-Meghan Markle Inspired Engagement Ring with Brian Gavin Signature Diamond:
+Meghan Markle Inspired Engagement Ring:

 In the event that you love Meghan Markle's 3-stone engagement ring, then you're in luck!
 Because this Meghan Markle inspired engagement ring by Brian Gavin is absolutely stunning.

 As can be seen on the left, the ring features a Brian Gavin Signature Cushion cut diamond in the center.
 Not to mention the two Brian Gavin Signature round hearts and arrows diamonds that accent the center stone.